Peter Lik: Photography

-Galleries

-In 1997, Lik opened his first gallery, in Cairns, Australia.
-He opened his first US gallery in Lahaina, Hawaii, in 2003, and his first in Las Vegas in Caesars Palace in 2005.
-Peter Lik Fine Art Photography opened in the Plaza Hotel in Manhattan in November 2008, as part of the hotel's new high-end retail concourse.
-He went on to open another Manhattan gallery, in the SoHo neighborhood.
-Overall, he has four galleries in Las Vegas and nine others across the US.

 Television

 From the Edge with Peter Lik debuted on The Weather Channel on 31 March 2011, running for one season, with Lik as the host.
 The documentary series followed Lik on his journeys across the United States searching for and photographing attractive landscapes, such as the volcanoes of Hawaii, mountains of Montana, Arizona's Grand Canyon, and Denali National Park and Preserve in Alaska.
 The show was The Weather Channel's first original programme.

 Style

 Lik is best known for his panoramic photos, and the large size and overall quality of his prints.
 He typically shoots panoramas with a Linhof 617 Technorama camera, using Fuji film.
 He also shoots digital, primarily using Phase One and Nikon cameras.
 He prints most of his photos on FujiFlex silver-halide paper, which increases the light sensitivity and glow, and helps accentuate the vibrant colors in the print.